Rabbi011/Rabbi011/README.md

 ### Hi there 👋, This is Rakib.
 #### Web Developer
 ## Having 2 years experience in web developing sector.
 Have also the experience on problem solving in various platform.
 I have created different types of projects(websites) with responsive design.
 Also knew the concept of OOP, Algorithm & Data structure.
-I, as a web developer have knowledge on Html, CSS, Bootstrap, tailwind, JavaScript & Reactjs.
+I, as a web developer have knowledge on Html, CSS, Bootstrap, tailwind, JavaScript & Reactjs,Node.js,Mongodb.

-Skills: JS / REACT / HTML / CSS/C/C++
+Skills:Node.js/ Mongodb / JS / REACT / HTML / CSS/C/C++

-- 🌱 I’m currently learning React

 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='40'>](https://github.com/Rabbi011)